 Welcome to Desert Explorer.
-We are an online desert adventure resource featuring introductions to ultralight backpacking, hiking, floating the rivers and mountain biking the deserts and canyons of Utah, the Four Corners Region, and the Southwest.
+This site is an online desert adventure resource featuring introductions to ultralight backpacking, hiking, floating the rivers and mountain biking the deserts and canyons of Utah, the Four Corners Region, and the Southwest.
+We started the website and blog years ago when there was a lot more time, and just for fun.
+At this point most of our updates are done via the blog- see links below.
+We do post items here occasionally, and are doing our best to update links and data on this site when we can.

 Latest Blog Posts: